VenInf/chord-chart-tokenizer/README.md

-# BPE-tokenizer-hs
+## The readme is outdated

 ### What is this?

 This is a CLI tool, that helps create text tokens using a given text file.
 It uses the Byte Pair Encoder algorithm, and can make a specified amount of extra tokens (to the addition of the letters used in the text)

 ### Building